couchbaselabs/docs-ng/content/couchbase-manual-2.0/administration-tasks.markdown

 you have a peak time for your application when you want the keys used during this time to be quickly available after server restart.

+Note if you want to change this setting for an entire Couchbase cluster, you will need to perform this command on per-node and per-bucket in the cluster.
+By default any setting you change with `cbepctl` will only be for the named bucket at the specific node you provide in the command.

+This means if you have a data bucket that is shared by two nodes, you will nonetheless need to issue this command twice and provide the different host names and ports for each node and the bucket name.
+Similarly, if you have two data buckets for one node, you need to issue the command twice and provide the two data bucket names.
+If you do not specify a named bucket, it will apply to the default bucket or return an error if a default bucket does not exist.

-**Unhandled:** `[:unknown-tag :sidebar]` By default the scanner process will run once every 24 hours with a default initial start time of 2:00 AM UTC.
+By default the scanner process will run once every 24 hours with a default initial start time of 2:00 AM UTC.
 This means after you install a new Couchbase Server 2.0 instance or restart the server, by default the scanner will run every 24- hour time period at 2:00 AM UTC by default.
 To change the time interval when the access scanner process runs to every 20 minutes:

 ```